angular/angular/adev/src/content/guide/ngmodules/faq.md

 ## What is a `declarable`?

-Declarables are the class types —components, directives, and pipes— that you can add to a module's `declarations` list.
+Declarables are the class types— components, directives, and pipes— that you can add to a module's `declarations` list.
 They're the only classes that you can add to `declarations`.

 ## What classes should I *not* add to `declarations`?